buscaroli/fullstack-app-plain-js/README.md

-# Learning to connect the Frontend to the Backend: FullStack Dev
+# 💪 Learning to connect the Frontend to the Backend: FullStack Dev 💪

+I have decided to make an app that would cover both the frontend and the backend, testing included.
+If accessing the app with a web browser, you can add some colored cards after entering a name in the form and pressing the button.
+This app is smurf-inspired, which means if you enter the name of a few famous smurfs (try smurfette and papa smurf, the rest are up to you to find!) the cards will have a different colour.

+## 💾 Technology

+### 🖥 Frontend

+- HTML
+- CSS
+- Plain JS
+- Jest testing library

+### 💻 Backend

+- Nodejs
+- Expressjs
+- Jest testing library
+- Supertest for testing HTTP responses
+- nodemon for a smoother development experience

-## HOW TO RUN
+## 🚗 HOW TO RUN

 To run the server: